isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   As of Kea 2.3.8, if the preferred-lifetime has not been explicitly specified or the specified value is larger than the value of valid-lifetime, the server will use the value given by 0.625 * valid-lifetime.
+   If the ``preferred-lifetime`` has not been explicitly specified, or if the specified value is larger than the value of ``valid-lifetime``, the server uses the value of ``valid-lifetime`` multiplied by 0.625.

 To send specific fixed values, use the following two parameters: